DeltaCream/CreamSerenus/README.md

 - 👋 Hi, I’m @CreamSerenus
 - 👀 I’m interested in ...
 Computer Science and Programming
 - 🌱 I’m currently learning ...
-Python, Javascript, Html, and CSS
+Python, Javascript, HTML, and CSS
 - 💞️ I’m looking to collaborate on ...
 Google, Yahoo, Github, practically anyone, as this might be a great experience to learn.
 - 📫 How to reach me ... on cseanwyatt@gmail.com